anvichip/AI-code-detection-ML/experiment/report.md

 - Saturation effect:
   - The improvement curve is steep from Tiny → Small, but gains taper off from Small → Large.
   - This suggests diminishing returns — after a certain point, adding more data yields only marginal improvements.
+- On the contrary, when trained and tested on different languages the behaviour seemed inconsistent.

 ## Experiment Conclusion
 - Multilingual training is not always beneficial — adding dissimilar languages (e.g., JavaScript with Java) can hurt performance, while structurally similar languages (e.g., Java + C++) can improve it.